sashavasko/GeoDial/README.md

-geodial
+GeoDial
 =======

 Simple Android app to redirect geo intents for phone numbers from calendar's location field to the phone app.